 The Family Homeless Prevention and Assistance Program (FHPAP) was established in 1993 by the Minnesota Legislature to assist families with children, single adults and youth who are homeless or at imminent risk of homelessness.
 Minnesota Housing is the agency administrator of FHPAP funds, and funding is contingent upon approval by the Minnesota Legislature.
-For the 2024-25 biennium, Minnesota Housing received a one-time increase to base funding.
-A portion of the additional resources, referred to as "Fast Track" were allocated under 2023 Minnesota Session Laws, chapter 20, section 1.
-There are additional requirements for the Fast Track portion of funding that are outlined throughout this guide.
-Funds are awarded through a competitive Request for Proposals (RFP) process and are available statewide.

 Minnesota Housing created this guide, which outlines FHPAP requirements and steps on how to implement FHPAP funded projects.
 Minnesota Housing program staff are available to provide information needed to operate the program.
 For questions and/or to offer feedback, contact us at mhfa.grants@state.mn.us.
+We reserve the right to correct technical errors or clarifications as well as to incorporate any new legislative requirements to this program guide as needed and with approval of the Assistant Commissioner of Housing Stability.
+Any significant changes to the program guide will be approved by the Minnesota Housing board.

-Commitment to Equity
+1.01 Commitment to Equity

-One of Minnesota Housing's values is to be inclusive, equitable and just in its actions, as stated on its website.
-This not only includes supporting a new state Plan to Prevent and End Homelessness that focuses on racial, housing and health justice, but it also extends to Minnesota Housing's funding commitments, including FHPAP.
+One of Minnesota Housing's values is to be inclusive, equitable, and just in its actions, as stated on our About Us webpage and in our Strategic Plan.
+This not only includes supporting a new state plan that focuses on racial, housing, and health justice, but it also extends to Minnesota Housing's funding commitments, including FHPAP.